Neonn86/Conjoint-Analysis-For-a-TV-Market/README.md

 ## Detailed Analysis:

-If you are interested in more detailed analyze process, please see from my blog:
+If you are interested in more detailed analysis process, please see from my blog:

 https://medium.com/@neoncqbu/conjoint-analysis-step-by-step-in-r-ebc860093421